gosukiwi/Pasukon/README.md

 # Pasukon
 Pasukon generates parsers based on a relatively easy to learn grammar.
-It's based on parser combinators, but it's not a pure parser combinator, as it requires a lexing step for performance reasons.
+It's based on parser combinators, and unlike other implementation, it uses a lexing step for performance reasons.

 It allows you to define your own lexer and combinators if needed.